StrangeTcy/strangetcy.github.io/_posts/2026-07-11-notes-on-metis.md

 whether it can hold an invariant across a change of representation, recognize that two syntactically different problems are the same problem, or notice that the framing it was handed is a trap.
-Most current frontier models — *Claude*{: .icon-anthropic} included, and *GPT*{: .icon-openai} just as much — are closer to Ares than Athena: enormous force, applied with almost no structural awareness of the substrate they're operating on.
+Most current frontier models — <span class="icon-anthropic">Claude</span>
+included, and <span class="icon-openai">GPT</span> just as much — are closer to Ares than Athena: enormous force, applied with almost no structural awareness of the substrate they're operating on.
 They'll happily generate a fluent, confident, wrong taxonomy and not update when you tell them it's wrong, fifteen times in a row if you let them.
 That's not a knock on any one lab's models specifically.
 It's the oldest failure mode there is, just now visible at scale, and cheap to elicit on demand: mistaking the performance of understanding for understanding.

 The thing I want to get better at — in evaluation design, in engineering, in whatever I do next — is the Athena move, not the Ares